Could You Be Quiet!

 Dear friend, find the silence.
 It is the best place in the entire world to be.

 Jesus understood this, withdrawing regularly from His work and the disciples to find silence.
 That silent place is where we will find peace, where we find the Lover of our soul.
 The silent place is what Jesus meant in Matt 6:6 when He said we are to withdraw from the world, behind a closed door, in a secret place to be with Him, and there we will be rewarded.

 “But the Lord is in His holy temple, let all the earth be silent before Him.” – Habakkuk 2:20

 My challenge to you today is make plans to get some extended silence for you and your family.
+And no, don’t say it can never happen: pray about it and make a plan that You leave before the Lord.
+Even a day in a place of silence is better than nothing, but it will never happen if you don’t plan for it.
 Get away to the beautiful, quiet places that we have in our country.
 Find the silence to listen, to think, to talk.
 It is always good for my soul and I am sure your soul needs it too.

 Lord, my soul thirsts for You and I long to spend extended time with You.
 Like David, the deep in me, calls to the deep in You (Psalm 42).
 Lord please make this extended time possible for me, a time where it can be absolutely quiet and I can actually hear myself think and sense Your Presence.
 Help me to come to that place of peace, a communing of my spirit with Yours where I can put my hope in You.
 I long to be with You Lord because I know that in Your presence there is a sweetness and joy that cannot be explained.